Number of beds: 100

 Key benefit: Ability to showcase uniqueness of property

-Other results: Better guest fit through Airbnb
+Other benefit: Better guest fit through Airbnb

 Vikram Bharati was met with more than a few raised eyebrows when he first began pitching his plan: a networking hub for millennial entrepreneurs inside a hostel in the heart of Singapore.
 He imagined a hot spot where digital nomads and business travelers could hash out ideas for new companies.